István Tisza: National Party of Work, electoral victory in 1910

-Act of Protection
+Speaker of the House and Act of Protection

 As Speaker of the House of Representatives from 22 May 1912 to 12 June 1913 Tisza supported the reform of the common Austro-Hungarian army to enhance the military power of the dual monarchy.
-The Hungarian side was fighting for more Hungarian interests (i.e., use of the Magyar language in the army).
+Tisza considered army reform essential (increasing the number of recruits and raising expenditures) because he believed that delaying it would weaken the military position of the Austro-Hungarian monarchy and undermine Hungary's security.
+However the opposition was fighting for more Hungarian interests (i.e., use of the Magyar language in the army).
 Tisza and his party refused the idea of universal suffrage.
 According to his threatening prediction, the majority votes of peasants – manipulated by primitive demagogues – would result in the domination of groups whose goals are just contrary to the ideals of metropolitan intellectuals and socialists who call for democracy.
 The Socialists strongly opposed his acts and decided to organize a protest march.
 Socialist agents organised a worker rebellion on 22 May 1912 (Blood-Red Thursday), calling for Tisza to resign as President of the House and calling for universal suffrage.
-On the next day, the protesters and workers marched toward the Parliament building, meanwhile the events transformed to violence, protesters broke the shop windows in the surrounding streets, automobiles and tramcard were damaged by the masses.
+On the next day, the protesters and workers marched toward the Parliament building, meanwhile the events transformed to violence, protesters broke the shop windows in the surrounding streets, automobiles and tramcars were damaged by the masses.
 However, the protesters were stopped by the storm of hussar cavalry units, and they were arrested by the police.
 Six people died in the clashes, nearly two hundred were injured and three hundred were arrested.
 This event became known as "Blood-Red Thursday" in the contemporary press and later in the history books.

 Tisza tried to solve the question of ethnic minorities based on a clerical approach (like the representation of Orthodox and Greek Catholic Church in The Upper House of the parliament).

 He was convinced that the challenging foreign situation called for military preparation and he strongly pushed against opposition obstruction.
 He did not allow the opposition to speak up regarding rules of House of Parliament.
 Referring to an act of 1848, he called for the police force to force out numerous opposition representatives.
 He managed to pass the Act of Protection, resulting in the removal of some members of the opposition party.

 As a result, Gyula Kovács, an opposition party representative, tried to assassinate Tisza in the Parliament Building on 7 June 1912.
 His shots missed and the marks are still visible in the Hungarian Parliament Building to this day.
 With his last shot Kovács shot himself, but he survived.
 Tisza then continued the session.

-Prime minister for second time, 1913–1917
+Prime minister (second term, 1913–1917)

 Tisza became prime minister of Hungary again on 7 June 1913.